-Joseph Kynaston was born in Earlstown Lancashire 15th February 1895.
+Joseph Kynaston was born in Earlstown Lancashire in February 1895.
+The baptism record shows February 15th the school record shows February 24th!
 The son of Joseph and Ada Lillie Kynaston.
 He was baptised at Newton in Makerfield on 10th March 1895.

 Earlstown is located midway between Liverpool and Manchester.

-In 1899 he is registered as attending Earlstown Church of England Infant School and his address is given as 38 Bank Street.
+In 1900 he is registered as attending Earlstown Church of England Infant School and his address is given as 74 Regent Street.
 His father Joseph is employed as a Spring Maker.

 In 1901 the census records show that the family were now living at Newton in Makerfield at 74 Regent Street and the head of the household is Josephs mother Ada L Kynaston.